What to know about red meat and breast cancer risk

 One possibility is that red meat that's been cooked at high temperatures has been shown to release potentially cancer-causing substances.
 Using high-heat cooking methods—such as grilling—causes fat to drip onto coals, which generates compounds called polycyclic aromatic hydrocarbons (PAHs).
 These can end up on your burger or steak, and when eaten, PAHs may harm cells.

-Another theory is that hormones given to cattle to increase their growth may also raise certain hormone levels within humans, which could increase the risk for breast cancer.
+Another theory is that hormones given to cattle to increase their growth may also raise certain hormone levels within humans, which could increase the risk of breast cancer.
 Processed meats like deli meats and cold cuts contain nitrates and nitrites, too, which have been associated with greater odds of breast cancer.
 Some research suggests that the higher saturated fat of meat compared to other lean proteins may play a role.
-People who eat less red or processed meat may also tend to have other healthy habits that help lower the chances of breast cancer.
+Also, people who eat less red or processed meat may also tend to have other healthy habits that help lower the chances of breast cancer.

 Limiting your red meat intake